jaads/cargo-workspace-analyzer/README.md

 ## Package Count

+It will also display the amount of packages in your workspace.

 ## Roadmap

 Regarding features this is still in early stage.
 A lot can and will be analyzed in the future.
 The following is